UK Consumer Protection

 Does Beat the Scam verify messages for me?

 The site provides educational checklists and examples so readers can verify suspicious messages themselves through official channels.
+The AI scam checker can give you an instant verdict on a specific message.

 Can social media ads or polished emails still be scams?